MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-### Function template bodies containing constexpr if statements
+### Function template bodies containing `if constexpr` statements

-Template function bodies containing **if constexpr** statements have some [/permissive-](../build/reference/permissive-standards-conformance.md) parsing-related checks enabled.
+Template function bodies containing **`if constexpr`** statements have some [`/permissive-`](../build/reference/permissive-standards-conformance.md) parsing-related checks enabled.
 For example, in Visual Studio 2017 the following code produces C7510: `'Type': use of dependent type name must be prefixed with 'typename'` only if the **`/permissive-`** option isn't set.
 In Visual Studio 2019 the same code raises errors even when the **`/permissive-`** option is set:

 ```cpp
 template <typename T>